 An interesting point is when Stapley breaks Bilton out of his hypnotic state by mentioning Tegan.
 This occurs also in the TV version of the story.
 I wondered why Tegan’s name-mentioning should have helped Bilton remember where he was.
 Sadly this isn’t dealt with properly in Grimwade’s novel.

 The Master holding some Concorde passengers hostage until he gets the temporal limiter from the Doctor is also removed in the book.
 Also the preparing for take-off in Concorde between the Doctor and party is hazy and poorly structured as there’s no clarity for the scene set-up between characters.

 The good points about this book though are that the story isn’t hampered by dodgy effects and set design.
 The plot works well in print as you can imagine the visual prehistoric landscape and the interiors of the Citadel with the vivid descriptions given by Grimwade in the novelization of the story.

-Saying that however, it has been known Peter Grimwade likes to use elongated works that are pretty complicated and wouldn’t be understood by the average reader.
+Saying that however, it has been known that Peter Grimwade likes to use elongated works that are pretty complicated and wouldn’t be understood by the average reader.
 Words like rotunda and protoplasm aren’t defined in the book as one would have hoped for as I myself am not familiar with the terms.

-I liked it when Grimwade describes the phone call scene between Sheard and Sir John Sudbury of C19 at U.N.I.T.
+I liked it when Grimwade describes the phone call scene between airport controller Sheard and Sir John Sudbury of C19 at U.N.I.T.
 Although we don’t have Sir John actually speaking to Sheard in the novelization of the story, the tense reactions that Sheard has in his conversation with Sir John are well-described and felt.

 Both Sheard and the air traffic controller Horton are given first names in the story.
 Sheard is called Douglas and Horton is called Clive.
 This was interesting for Grimwade to give both men these names.